Frankfort stays perfect in Myrtle Beach; Northern, Petersburg bounce back; Keyser, Fort Hill winners

 Logan Vanmeter and Shane Welsh were the Sentinels' offensive standouts.
 Vanmeter went 2 for 4 with a triple, two RBIs, three runs and a stolen base.
 Welsh was 2 for 4 with a triple, a double, two RBIs, three runs and a walk.

-Vanmeter also got the win on the mound, allowing five earned runs on five hits in five innings of work, striking out six and walking none.
+Vanmeter also got the win on the mound, allowing five earned runs on five hits in five innings, striking out six and walking none.
 Owen Seifarth didn't allow an earned run in his two innings of relief, striking out two.

 Fort Hill is at Southern on Friday at 4:30 p.m.